jankuss/genq/README.md

 ## JSON Serialization/Deserialization

 To generate JSON serialization/deserialization code, you need to use the `@Genq(json: true)` annotation instead of `@genq`.
-This will generate the toJson & fromJson methods for the data class.

 ```dart
 import 'package:genq/genq.dart';